 The rate of recurrence in subsequent pregnancies can range from 15-81% .

-- Half of women who had mild morning sickness in a previous pregnancy suffered from it worse the next .
+- Half of the women who had mild morning sickness in a previous pregnancy suffered from it worse the next .
 The recurrence rate for hyperemesis gravidarum is 75-85% .

 - Knowing this information is important since, for hyperemesis gravidarum, there is evidence to suggest that early treatment, or even pre-emptive treatment on the first day or before symptoms begin, can reduce the severity of morning sickness and reduce the recurrence of hyperemesis gravidarum .

 - If your biological mother or sister had morning sickness, there is a higher chance you will get it.
 Also, if you suffer from nausea with the contraceptive pill, there is a higher chance you will get morning sickness.
-There are some suggestions that carrying a female foetus, or having a history of motion sickness or migraines also increases the risk.
+There are some suggestions that carrying a female fetus, or having a history of motion sickness or migraines also increases the risk.